Well-being activities to practice during confinement.

 “Le Gratin” by Pauline Laigneau.

 Through her podcast, Pauline seeks to demonstrate that anything is possible.
-She questions those who have succeeded because they believed in it and encourages us to do the same.
+She questions those who succeeded because they believed in it and encourages us to do the same.
 She digs to understand the journey and the obstacles encountered before reaching their goal.

 -